openstack/neutron/doc/source/contributor/internals/quality_of_service.rst

 ~~~~~~~~~~~~~~~

 QoS design defines the following two conceptual resources to apply QoS rules
-for a port or a network:
+for a port, a network or a floating IP:

 * QoS policy
 * QoS rule (type specific)